Maryland is a state of education and opportunity

 Famous Maryland residents include Michael Phelps, Jada Pinkett Smith and Edward Norton.

-Major sports teams include the Baltimore Ravens, Baltimore Orioles
+Major professional sports teams including the Baltimore Ravens, Baltimore Orioles